 2- Potentially Reduces Resale Value

-Building on this, this could also end up hurting the resale value of your home.
+Building on, this could also end up hurting the resale value of your home.

 If you’re looking to sell in the future, you may be better off just leaving your house as it is.

 This will help you maintain the historic charm of your home and leave the hard decisions up to a future buyer.

 Even if you do not intend on selling your home, it’s a good idea to leave your possibilities open, as you never really know what you’ll do in the future.

 If the walls in your room are already painted white in color, white trim isn’t your best option – unless you want to place a white-on-white color scheme that looks more like a hospital or your doctor’s clinic.